HL7/davinci-pcde/input/pagecontent/spec.md

 ###### Treatment

 This mandatory section defines a single treatment.
 The [CarePlan](StructureDefinition-profile-careplan.html) instance that is the entry will convey the following information:
-* What the treatment is (coded if possible, though text is permitted where a standardized procedure/medication/product code does not exist)
+* Identiifcation of active treatment is (coded if possible, though text is permitted where a standardized procedure/medication/product code does not exist)
 * The condition that caused the need for treatment (coded as ICD-10-CM if possible)
 * Any protocol being followed in the treatment (referenced by URL)

 ###### Prior Coverage
 This section will include the most recent relevant Claim(s) and/or Prior Authorization(s) associated with the treatment.
-The purpose is to give a sense of how much of the treatments have been authorized, how many have already been performed/paid for, when the most recently billed occurrence was, etc.  Section narrative may provide additional detail.
+The purpose is to give a sense of the number of authorized treatments, how many have already been performed/paid for, date of the most recently billed occurrence, etc.  Section narrative may provide additional detail.

 Prior Authorizations SHOULD comply with the [PAS Prior Authorization]({{site.data.fhir.ver.pas}}/profile-claim.html) and [PAS Prior Authorization Response]({{site.data.fhir.ver.pas}}/profile-claimresponse.html) profile.
 As yet, there are no Da Vinci profiles available for Claim resources, so technically any FHIR-valid Claim and ClaimResponse resources are allowed, though alignment with the PAS Prior Authorization profiles is recommended.
 The [US Core DocumentReference]({{site.data.fhir.ver.uscore}}/StructureDefinition-us-core-documentreference.html) profile can be used to convey PDF or other non-discrete representations if full FHIR-encoding is not possible.